 Which Should You Buy: Daytona or Day-Date?

 Choosing between the Rolex Daytona and the Rolex Day-Date comes down to how you plan to live with the watch.
-Both are icons, but they serve very different roles once you wear them.
+By this point the trade-offs should be clear, but here’s the short version for someone making the call right now.

 - You want one watch that works across most situations, from casual wear to smart-casual settings.